tmtmtmtm/voteit-data-pw/README.md

 ## Usage

-1. Get the current TheyWorkForYou Policy list from https://raw.githubusercontent.com/mysociety/theyworkforyou/master/classes/Policies.php
+1. Download the current TheyWorkForYou Policy list from https://raw.githubusercontent.com/mysociety/theyworkforyou/master/classes/Policies.php to ``data/twfy.policies.text``

-2. Run ``parse-mysoc-github.rb`` against it
+2. ``bin/parse-mysoc-policies.rb data/twfy.policies.text``

-3. The output of that is a series of ``make_issue.rb`` commands to scrape PublicWhip data and turn it into Issues json
+3. The output of that is a series of ``make_issue.rb`` commands to scrape PublicWhip data and create Issue JSON for each Policy.

 4. ``bin/parties_from_issues.rb issues/*.json > parties.json``